BSRG DMR Info pdf

 contact the owner see https://mygmrs.com/repeater/9386

-In December 2023, we worked for a couple of days replacing the leaking roof on the wooden addition to the original brick repeater shack, also known as "Petie's House".
+In December 2023, we worked for a couple of days replacing the leaking roof on the original repeater shack, also known as "Petie's House".
 30 years ago, Stan and Frank actually BUILT this addition.
 Time flies.
 Thanks to Stan KBIA, Mike K8MDM, and Ralph N4NEQ.

 .